Cycling74/miraweb/README.md

 Note that most users won't need to do this and should rather use MiraWeb package in Max' Package Manager.
 However if you are developing MiraWeb or one of its packages you might need to have to setup properly.
 Please be aware that you still need to have the MiraWeb Max package installed in order to have Max support the Web enabling communication.

-Make sure you have Node.js (version 6.4.0 or later) and NPM installed and then in the cloned repository folder do the following to install all necessary dependencies and set up the monorepo (incl. the proper npm links and additional configuration):
+Make sure you have Node.js (version 10.13.0 or later) and Yarn (version 1.12.3 or later) installed and then in the cloned repository folder do the following to install all necessary dependencies and set up the monorepo (incl. the proper package links and additional configuration):

 ```
-$> npm run setup
+$> yarn install
 ```

-All the packages can be found in the `/packages` folder.
+All the packages can be found in the `/packages` while the MiraWeb source can be found in the `/src` folder.
 So after setting up the repository please feel free to switch to the package folder you'd like to work on and follow any further, package instructions there.

 ## Scripts
+    "serve": "node ./scripts/serve.js",

+    "test": "node ./scripts/test.js"

 ### Repo Setup

-Use this to setup the repository
+Use this to install all dependencies and setup the repository
 ```
-$> npm run setup
+$> yarn install
 ```

 ### Repo Cleanup